opensearch-project/documentation-website/_migrations/migration-phases/migrating-metadata.md

 ### Warnings and errors

 When encountering `WARN` or `ERROR` elements in the response, they will be accompanied by a short message, such as `WARN - my_index already exists`.
-Full information will be in the detailed logs associated with this warning or error.
+More information can be found in the detailed logs associated with the warning or error.

 ### OpenSearch running in compatibility mode

-There might be an error about being unable to update an ES 7.10.2 cluster, this can occur when compatibility mode has been enabled on an OpenSearch cluster please disable it to continue, see [Enable compatibility mode](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/rename.html#rename-upgrade) ↗.
+There might be an error about being unable to update an ES 7.10.2 cluster, this can occur when compatibility mode has been enabled on an OpenSearch cluster please disable it to continue, see [Enable compatibility mode](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/rename.html#rename-upgrade).

 ### Breaking change compatibility

-Metadata migration needs to modify data from the source to the target versions to recreate items.
+Metadata migration requires modifying data from the source to the target versions to recreate items.
 Sometimes these features are no longer supported and have been removed from the target version.
-Sometimes these features are not available on the target version, which is especially true when downgrading.
+Sometimes these features are not available in the target version, which is especially true when downgrading.
 While this tool is meant to make this process easier, it is not exhaustive in its support.
 When encountering a compatibility issue or an important feature gap for your migration, [search the issues and comment on the existing issue](https://github.com/opensearch-project/opensearch-migrations/issues) or [create a new](https://github.com/opensearch-project/opensearch-migrations/issues/new/choose) issue if one cannot be found.

 #### Deprecation of Mapping Types